John Schlesinger

-John Richard Schlesinger (/ˈʃlɛsɪndʒər/ SHLESS-in-jər; 16 February 1926 – 25 July 2003) was an English film, television and stage director, and actor.
-He emerged in the early 1960s as a leading light of the British New Wave, before embarking on a successful career in Hollywood, often directing films dealing frankly in provocative subject matter, combined with his status as one of the rare openly gay directors working in mainstream films.
+John Richard Schlesinger (/ˈʃlɛsɪndʒər/ SHLESS-in-jər; 16 February 1926 – 25 July 2003) was an English film, television and theatre director, and actor.
+He emerged in the early 1960s as a leading light of the British New Wave, before embarking on a successful career in Hollywood, often directing films dealing with provocative subject matter, combined with his status as one of the rare openly gay directors working in mainstream films.

-Schlesinger started his career making British dramas A Kind of Loving (1962), Billy Liar (1963), and Far from the Madding Crowd (1967).
+Schlesinger started his career making British kitchen sink dramas A Kind of Loving (1962) and Billy Liar (1963), and the Thomas Hardy adaptation Far from the Madding Crowd (1967).
 He won the Academy Award for Best Director for Midnight Cowboy (1969) and was Oscar-nominated for Darling (1965) and Sunday Bloody Sunday (1971).
 He gained acclaim for his Hollywood films The Day of the Locust (1975) and Marathon Man (1976).
 His later films include Madame Sousatzka (1988) and Cold Comfort Farm (1995).
 He also served as an associate director of the Royal National Theatre.

-Over his career he received numerous accolades including an Academy Award, and four BAFTA Awards as well as nominations for three Golden Globe Awards.
+Over his career he received numerous accolades including an Academy Award, four BAFTAs, and a Golden Globe.
 His honours include the Commander of the Order of the British Empire (CBE), and a BAFTA Fellow.
 Four of Schlesinger's films are on the British Film Institute's Top 100 British films.

+Life and career

-Early life and education
+Early years and education

 Schlesinger was born and raised in Hampstead, London, in a Jewish family, the eldest of five children of distinguished Emmanuel College, Cambridge–educated paediatrician and physician Bernard Edward Schlesinger (1896–1984), who had also served in the Royal Army Medical Corps as a brigadier, and his wife Winifred Henrietta, daughter of Hermann Regensburg, a stockbroker from Frankfurt.
 She had left school at 14 to study at the Trinity College of Music, and later studied languages at the University of Oxford for three years.
 Bernard Schlesinger's father Richard, a stockbroker, had come to England in the 1880s from Frankfurt.

 After St Edmund's School, Hindhead and Uppingham School (where his father had also been), Schlesinger enlisted in the British Army during World War II.
 While serving with the Royal Engineers, he made films on the war's front line.
 He also entertained his fellow troops by performing magic tricks.
 After his tour of duty, he continued making short films and acted in stage productions while studying at Balliol College, Oxford, where he was involved in the Oxford University Dramatic Society.